Skip to Main Content

 Fishing

-Mostly saltwater species are caught here on the James, including bluefish, gray trout, spot, croaker, flounder and striped bass.
-White perch and channel catfish can be caught in the fresh water creeks.
+Mostly saltwater species are caught here on the James, including bluefish, gray trout, spot, croaker, flounder, striped bass, and blue crabs.
+White perch and channel catfish can be caught in the freshwater creeks.

 The area is bisected by U. S. Routes 17 and 258, and State Route 32, southwest of Newport News and Hampton at the southern end of the James River Bridge.
 Consult map for detail.